Provider Name: Villa Scalabrini

 OverallRead overall summary

-We reviewed care plans relating to six people who lived at the home.
-We reviewed the staff recruitment processes for two staff.
-We reviewed quality monitoring arrangements, audits, complaints, safeguarding records, and other documents relating to different aspects of the service.
-We carried out observations in two different dining areas and used the Short Observational Framework for Inspection (SOFI).
-SOFI is a specific way of observing care to help us understand the experience of people who could not talk with us due to complex health needs.
+We received feedback from commissioning staff.
+We also used the Short Observational Framework for Inspection (SOFI).
+SOFI is a way of observing care to help us understand the experience of people who could not talk with us.

 To view the latest inspection report compiled by the CQC please click here »